bcgov/design-system/components/link/README.md

 ## Design Protocol
 * If your link is at the end of a paragraph or sentence make sure the linked text does not include the full stop.
+* Links should be descriptive to what is being linked.
+Do not put links in words such as "Link", "Here", or "Click Here".
+Instead link text such as "Learn more about descriptive links here".
+[Learn more about descriptive links](https://accessibility.oregonstate.edu/descriptivelinks)

 ## Behaviour